 - Clicks from the Google Display Network if Search Ads 360 manages the Google Ads display campaign, and if the ad is targeted with keywords or other items that Search Ads 360 tracks through placeholder keywords

-- Natural search clicks if your advertiser uses Search Ads 360 Natural Search reporting and you've chosen the appropriate attribution option (by default, natural search clicks are ignored by DDA)
+- Natural search clicks if your advertiser uses Search Ads 360 Natural Search reporting and you've chosen the Equal attribution option

 Note that just like other attribution models used in Search Ads 360, a Search Ads 360 DDA model ignores impressions (both search and display).
 Search Ads 360 doesn't have access to data about display and natural search impressions, so only clicks can be considered as interactions that potentially lead to conversions.